MesserLab/SLiM/README.md

 License
 ----------

-Copyright (c) 2016-2024 Philipp Messer.
+Copyright (c) 2016-2025 Benjamin C. Haller.
 All rights reserved.

 SLiM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.